Mind the peak: improving cosmological constraints from GWTC-4.0 spectral sirens using semiparametric mass models: Introduction

 \section{Introduction}

 Since their first discovery 10 years ago \citep{LIGOScientific:2016aoc}, gravitational-wave (GW) events from compact binary systems have proven to be an extremely promising cosmological probe for directly measuring the expansion rate of the Universe \citep[standard sirens,][]{Schutz:1986gp}.
-By combining the luminosity distance from GWs with redshift information, they offer an independent test to address the tension between local and early-Universe measurements of the Hubble constant \citep[$H_0$; e.g, see][]{Moresco:2022phi}.
+By combining the luminosity distance from GWs with redshift information, they offer an independent test to address the tension between local and early-Universe measurements of the Hubble constant \citep[$H_0$; e.g., see][]{Moresco:2022phi, Jin:2025dvf}.
 In this work, we focus on the ``spectral siren'' method, which extracts redshift information by statistically breaking the mass-redshift degeneracy using features in the source-frame mass distribution (MD) of compact binaries \citep{Chernoff:1993th, Taylor:2011fs, Mancarella:2021ecn, Ezquiaga:2022zkx, Chen:2024gdn, Mali:2024wpq}.
 A critical aspect of this technique is the accurate modeling of the MD, as incorrect assumptions and simplified templates can introduce biases in the inferred $H_0$ and reduce the constraining power of this method \citep[e.g.,][]{Pierra:2023deu, Agarwal:2024hld}.
 So far, most of the mass modeling for spectral siren cosmology has followed a template-driven approach in which a parametric form is assumed and eventually revised as more observations are made.
 For instance, the baseline binary black hole (BBH) MD adopted in the GWTC-3 cosmological analysis was a power law plus a single Gaussian peak \citep{LIGOScientific:2021aug}, whereas recent results from GWTC-4 are obtained using a model with two Gaussian peaks \citep{LIGOScientific:2025jau}.
+While flexible, these parametric models may not capture the full complexity of BBH MD.
+Moreover, guessing the correct MD shape in advance can be a challenge for the spectral siren method.
+We address these limitations by using a semiparametric model, similar to the one used in population studies by \cite{Edelman:2021zkw}, that is sufficiently flexible to capture unknown substructures in the BBH MD.
+Recent nonparametric studies have employed Gaussian processes for the primary mass distribution \citep{Farah:2024xub, MaganaHernandez:2025cnu} and \bspline for cosmic expansion $H(z)$ \citep{Pierra:2025hoc}.
+Employing \bspline basis functions together with a novel data-driven optimization of knot positions, we demonstrate that a more detailed reconstruction of the BBH MD enables a significantly more powerful extraction of cosmological information.
+We include this model within the \chimera pipeline \citep{Borghi:2023opd, Tagliazucchi:2025ofb, Borghi:2025pav}, which we use to jointly infer $H_0$ and population parameters from a subset of GWTC-4.0 BBHs.